 EV Charging Levels

-Level 3
+Level 3 EV Charging

-Direct Current Fast Charging (CFC) stations - also known as DC fast chargers or Level 3 chargers - can charge your battery from 10% to 80% in about 35 minutes, similar to the built-in fast charge capability of the Subaru Solterra.
+Direct Current Fast Charging (DCFC) stations - also known as DC fast chargers or Level 3 chargers - can charge your battery from 10% to 80% in about 35 minutes, similar to the built-in fast charge capability of the Subaru Solterra.
 Level 3 is an ideal charging option for taking your EV on a long-distance trip.
 In the event you need to make a pit stop, a Level 3 charger can help you charge up and get back on the road as soon as possible.

 That said, charging an electric vehicle on a DCFC may take more time than fueling up a gasoline-powered car.
 However, in less than an hour, you may be able to recharge your EV up to 80 percent — plenty to power you through another leg of your journey.